NTBE - Long Term Business Events Strategy Released

 Date: July 16, 2019

-The Northern Territory Convention Bureau has released its first Long-term Business Events Strategy.
+The Northern Territory Business Events has released its first Long-term Business Events Strategy.
 The Strategy, which will guide the growth of the NT business events sector for the next 10 years and beyond, is part of the NT Government’s Turbocharging Tourism initiative.

 Minister for Tourism, Sport and Culture, Lauren Moss said “The Territory Government recognises the importance of the business events market to the Territory economy, and is investing in the sector through Turbocharging Tourism.